telerik/winforms-docs/dataentry/validation.md

 {{endregion}}

+>caption Figure 2.
+The Validation panels shows the error message.

 ![dataentry-validation 002](images/dataentry-validation002.png)

 In this tutorial we also used and Error provider to show error icon next to the editors.
 You can read more about Microsoft Error provider here - [ErrorProvider Class](http://msdn.microsoft.com/en-us/library/system.windows.forms.errorprovider%28v=vs.110%29.aspx)

 # See Also